Technical Overview of the Flow Staking Auction Phase

 - They can commit tokens that are in their rewarded token pool, which holds the tokens they have been awarded.
 They submit a stake_rewarded_tokens transaction to move the tokens from the rewards pool to the committed pool.

-At any time, a staker can submit a request to unstake tokens with a request_unstaking transaction.
+At any time during the staking auction, a staker can submit a request to unstake tokens with a request_unstaking transaction.
 If there are tokens that have been committed but are not staked yet, they are moved to the unstaked pool and are available to withdraw.

 If the requested tokens are in the staked pool, it marks the specified amount of tokens to be unstaked at the end of the epoch.
 At the end of the epoch, the tokens are moved to the unstaking pool.
 They will sit in this pool for one (1) additional epoch, at which point they will be moved to the unstaked tokens pool.